lochanaEdirisinghe/Grading-Application-Back_End/README.md

 ```
 Then automatically spring data jpa will create the database called "gradingApp" having 9 table.

+In the application.yml file mysql username and password should be replaced with your username and password

 #### Table structure

 ![image info](./gradingAppDB.png)